stevenrskelton/stevenrskelton.github.io/_posts/2013-09-25-separation-of-concerns-with-finagle.md

 Methods), or [Aspect-Oriented Programming (AOP)](http://en.wikipedia.org/wiki/Aspect-oriented_programming) necessitate a new way of thinking – and a lot of practice to be correctly applied.
 On the other hand, using files to separate code, such as with a Scala `trait` (or C# Partial Classes) is an approach intuitive to most developers.
 Our approach is
-similiar: create a separate class for each concern, and let Finagle wire them together for us.
+similar: create a separate class for each concern, and let Finagle wire them together for us.

 We know that Scrooge generates an interface for every service, let’s extend the interface for an arbitrary service `Foo` into two classes.